 Disaffected! is an arcade-style game with fast action and high replayability.
 The player controls one or more employees behind the counter at a typical copy store.
 As each level starts, customers enter the store through the front doors and line up behind the cashiers at the counters.
 The player must try to find and deliver each customer's order.
 Obstacles include confused employees, employees who refuse to work, employees who move orders around indiscriminately so the player cannot find them.
 A complete in-game tutorial walks the player through both one-and two-player gameplay.

-Players are strongly encouraged to play the game with a DirectX compatible joystick on Windows.
+Players are strongly encouraged to play the game with a DirectX compatible joystick on Windows (unfortunately, the Mac version is no longer supported).
 In addition, players are invited to play the two-player game, which can be played either collaboratively or competitively.